What is the difference between Requirements and Scope?

 All this information is captured in a document called requirements management plan.
 This document also captures the process by which requirements are prioritized, and traced to deliverables.

-Before we move onto the next process in Scope management knowledge area, let us look at two possibilities you should guard against that is going to help you manage scope much better!
+Before we move onto the next process in Scope management knowledge area, let us look at two possibilities you should know about that is going to help you manage project scope much better!